hp1801/mywork/pharmacy management system/Readme.md

 -Remove Item: Allows users to remove an item from the inventory by its name.

 -Update Item Details: Provides options to update the price or quantity of an existing item in the inventory.

+Requirements:
+ You need to "pip install mysql-connector-python" as requirement.